aosabook/500lines/ocr/ocr.markdown

 and perform an HTTP request to the OCR server to perform the training or testing.
 We discussed how our simple server read requests and how to design an ANN by testing performance of several hidden node counts.
-We finished off by going through the core training and testing code for Backpropagation.
+We finished off by going through the core training and testing code for backpropagation.

 Although we’ve built a seemingly functional OCR system, this chapter simply scratches the surface of how a real OCR system might work.
 More sophisticated